Kotlin Extension Functions Pitfalls: The Hidden Cost of “Clean” Syntax

 Where Extension Functions Belong Architecturally

-The second example isnt an edge case — its a pattern that appears constantly in Android projects, especially in ViewModel or UseCase layers where someone decided that order.finalize() reads cleaner than an explicit service call.
+The second example isn’t an edge case — it’s a pattern that appears constantly in Android projects, especially in ViewModel or UseCase layers where someone decided that order.finalize() reads cleaner than an explicit service call.
 It does read cleaner.
 It also buries permission checks, persistence logic, and analytics side effects inside an extension that looks like a model method.
 Kotlin extension function api design breaks down exactly here — when the function signature hides what the function actually does to the system.

 Kotlin Extension Functions in Android Projects: The Specific Problem